anza-xyz/jetstreamer/README.md

 ## Quick Start

-To get an idea of what Jetstreamer is capable of, you can try out the demo CLI that runs Jetstreamer Runner with the Instruction Tracking plugin enabled:
+To get an idea of what Jetstreamer is capable of, you can try out the demo CLI that runs Jetstreamer Runner with the Program Tracking plugin enabled.
+Pass `--with-plugin instruction-tracking` (or repeat the flag to run both built-ins) to change the default set:

 ### Jetstreamer Runner CLI